 Lease Obligations - The Company leases office space under a non-cancelable operating lease with an expiration date of October 31, 2014.
 The operating lease agreement contains an abatement of the first three months rent, in the amount of \$12,623, rent escalation provisions and tenant improvement allowances of \$15,895.
 The rent abatement and tenant improvement allowance are considered in determining the straight-line rent expense to be recorded over the lease term.
 The lease term begins on the date of initial possession of the leased property for purposes of recognizing lease expense on a straight-line basis over the term of the lease.
-At March 31, 2012 deferred rent amounted to \$11,623 and is recorded in accounts payable and accrued expenses in the accompanying balance sheets.
-At December 31, 2011 and 2010 deferred rent amounted to \$9,558 and \$0, respectively and is recorded in accounts payable and accrued expenses in the accompanying balance sheets.
-Renewals are not included in the determination of the lease term unless the renewals are deemed to be reasonably assured at lease inception.
+At June 30, 2012 deferred rent amounted to \$9,480 and is recorded in accounts payable and accrued expenses in the accompanying balance sheets.
+At December 31, 2011 and 2010 deferred rent amounted to \$9,558 and \$0, respectively and is recorded in accounts payable and accrued expenses the renewals are deemed to be reasonably assured at lease inception.